Yasmani Grandal Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The eight strikeouts per nine innings put together by the Athletics pitching staff ranks 26th in the league.
+- The Athletics pitching staff is 27th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Athletics' 6.08 team ERA ranks last among all MLB pitching staffs.
+- The Athletics' 6.05 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (122 total, 1.5 per game).
+- Athletics pitchers combine to give up 123 total home runs at a clip of 1.5 per game (most in baseball).

-- The Athletics are sending Medina (1-7) to the mound to make his eighth start of the season.
-He is 1-7 with a 6.84 ERA and 45 strikeouts in 48 2/3 innings pitched.
+- Muller will take the mound to start for the Athletics, his first this season.

-- In his most recent time out on Sunday, the right-hander tossed five innings against the Toronto Blue Jays, allowing three earned runs while surrendering four hits.
+- It's the first appearance this season for the 25-year-old lefty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.